Edwin-Hosri/Gen-AI/README.md

                                                ""

 ## Translating Chatbot:
-    ### -Introduction: A chatbot that translates text from english to multiple languages in real-time.
+    ### Introduction: A chatbot that translates text from english to multiple languages in real-time.
-    ### -Environement variable:
+    ### Environement variable:
           1. Register/Login to HuggingFace.
           2. Generate HuggingFace Token.
           3. Open Google colab.